ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/triggers_en.md

 ## What are triggers?
 Triggers allow you to customize your game settings by allowing you to define certain options or even a variety of settings to occur or "trigger" under certain conditions.
-These are essentially "if, then statements" for options.
+These are essentially "if, then statements" for options in your game.
 A good example of what you can do with triggers is the custom [mercenary mode](https://github.com/alwaysintreble/Archipelago-yaml-dump/blob/main/Snippets/Mercenary%20Mode%20Snippet.yaml) that was created using entirely triggers and plando.
 For more information on plando you can reference